mxkoder/book-library/README.md

 The project has a pre-test and post-test script which creates and then drops the test environment database before and after each run of the test suite.

 ## Error Handling
-The valiation error handling is abstracted to the '../src/controllers/helper-fn-validation-error-handling.js' file.
+The validation error handling is abstracted to the '../src/controllers/helper-fn-validation-error-handling.js' file.
 This keeps the validation and constraint error messages in one place, and the custom messages make the API more secure and keep the fact that Sequelize / MySQL is used hidden.

 ## Next steps